-- maintenance turnaround works at refineries, long-term maintenance and upgrades of the refining units (€124 million). - growth, safety, regulatory and environmental expenditures (€51 million).

-b) Marketing segment's capex of \in 51 million.

-2) Capitalised projects relate to completed assets under construction which are reclassified to their relevant category.
-The main items during current period relate to refining segment of \in 114 million.

-3) Acquisition of subsidiaries includes costs associated with the acquisition of PV parks companies in May 2023.
-The Group completed the acquisition of Res Zeus Electricity Company LTD and Solight Electricity Company LTD, with a total cost of investment of \leq 15 million.
-The transaction was accounted for as an asset acquisition.
-The total surplus consideration of \leq 14 million was allocated to the identifiable assets and liabilities as shown below, based on their relative fair value.
+- a) Capital expenditures in the refining segment that mainly relate to the below amounts that are included in assets under construction: - maintenance turnaround works at refineries, long-term maintenance and upgrades of the refining units (€77 million). - growth, safety, regulatory and environmental expenditures (€78 million). - b) Marketing segment's capex of €65 million. - 2) Capitalised projects relate to completed assets under construction which are reclassified to their relevant category.
+The main items during current period relate to refining segment of €116 million. - 3) Acquisition of subsidiaries includes the below acquisitions: - The Group completed the acquisition of six PV parks in Cyprus, with a total cost of investment of €19.6 million.
+The transaction was accounted as an asset acquisition.
+The surplus consideration of €18 million was allocated to the identifiable assets and liabilities based on their relative fair value.